redbadger/crux/docs/src/rfcs/per-operation-types.md

   `cargo check`, with a `#[diagnostic::on_unimplemented]` message.
 - Remove the deprecated enum APIs, the legacy `None` handling in the bridge and in type generation, and migrate the remaining examples and their shells.
+  Re-export `store::KeyValue` and `clock::Time` at the crate roots, so the original paths name the per-operation types.

 For users' own capabilities, the mechanical migration is: one struct per variant, `#[operation(..)]` on each, and replace the response enum with the